The Mustang: Plot

-Before a thunderstorm strikes, the horse-training inmates are woken to take the horses undercover for safety.
-Roman redeems himself, both getting him out of solitary and returning him to the training program.
+Before a thunderstorm strikes, the horse-training inmates are woken to take the panicked horses undercover for safety.
+Roman redeems himself by his success in that fraught event.
+He is released from solitary and allowed to return to the training program.
+He also joins a restorative justice program within the prison.

-Once Roman has returned to his cell, his addict cellmate Dan blackmails him into smuggling horse tranquilizer like Henry.
-The program suffers a blow however when Dan murders Henry over the ketamine.
-Roman retaliates by strangling him unconscious before he calls in the guards.
+Once Roman has returned to his regular cell, his addict cellmate Dan blackmails him (by threatening to harm Martha with outside help) into smuggling the horse tranquilizer ketamine like Henry does.
+Reluctantly, Roman smuggles small doses of ketamine from the camp.

+Shortly after, the mustang program suffers a blow when Dan murders Henry over the ketamine.
+Roman retaliates by strangling him unconscious before calling in the guards.

 The day of the auction arrives, which Roman invites the pregnant Martha to attend with the hope of improving their relationship.
 While Roman showcases Marquis to the auctioneers, he becomes distracted after he notices Martha is not present.
-This distraction leads to disaster when Marquis is startled by an overhead helicopter, causing Roman to fall off his horse and nearly be trampled as the other trainers restrain Marquis.
+When Marquis is startled by an overhead helicopter, Roman falls off his horse and is nearly trampled as the other trainers restrain the frantic Marquis.

-Shortly afterwards, Roman learns from Myles that Marquis has been deemed untrainable and will be euthanized.
-Taking advantage of the prison gates being damaged by the thunderstorm, Roman is able to help Marquis escape.
+Shortly afterward, Roman learns from Myles that Marquis has been deemed untrainable and will be euthanized.
+Taking advantage of the prison gates being damaged by the recent thunderstorm, and while Myles distracts the guards, Roman releases Marquis from the corrals, taking the horse outside the prison grounds and setting him free.

 Some time later, Roman receives a letter from Martha acknowledging her father's refusal to leave prison.
-The letter also includes a photo of Martha with Roman's newly born grandson, whom she intends to have Roman meet during her next visit.
-After Roman finishes reading the letter, he spots Marquis standing by the prison fence and smiles.
+The letter includes a photo of Martha with her son whom she intends to bring to Roman during her next visit with him.
+After Roman finishes reading the letter, he spots Marquis standing near the prison fence and smiles.